-Our \$400 million, 3.30% Senior Notes, were issued in September 2017 with interest paid semi-annually in March and September.
-Our 3.375% Senior Notes and 3.25% Senior Notes, with principal amounts of \$500 million and \$250 million, respectively, were issued in June 2014 and December 2012, respectively.
-Interest on these Senior Notes is paid semi-annually in June and December.
-Our Senior Notes, which are unsecured, unsubordinated obligations, rank equally in right of payment with any existing and future senior unsecured indebtedness.
-On September 27, 2019, we paid \$400 million to extinguish our 2.00% Senior Notes at maturity.
+Our 3.30% Senior Notes, with a principal amount of \$400 million, were issued in September 2017 with interest paid semi-annually in March and September.
+Our 3.25% Senior Notes, with a principal amount of \$250 million, were issued in December 2012 with interest paid semi-annually in June and December.

+Our Senior Notes, which are unsecured, unsubordinated obligations, rank equally in right of payment with any existing and future senior unsecured indebtedness